shoaibrayeen/Programmers-Community/PR_using_Git.md

   # Commit Your Change
   >>> git commit -m "Add A Related Message"

-  # Push Files to your Branch
+  # Push Files to your new Branch
   >>> git push origin your_branch_name

   # Now Go to the repository and Create PR with Your branch